Office: 3005 Miller

-Ram Ganeshan is a Professor of Operations & Supply Chain at the Mason School of Business, The College of William and Mary, Williamsburg, VA.
+Ram Ganeshan is a Professor of Operations & Supply Chain at Raymond A. Mason School of Business, William & Mary, Williamsburg, VA.

 Ram's research and consulting interests are in the areas of supply chain management, data analytics, and logistics strategy, primarily in the chemical, hi-tech, and retail industries.
 He is a regular contributor to academic and trade journals and is the co-editor of two books: Quantitative Models for Supply Chain Management and New Directions in Supply Chain Management: Technology, Strategy, and Implementation.
 In 2001, the Production & Operations Management Society (POMS) awarded him the prestigious "Wickham Skinner Award for Early Career Accomplishments" for his research on how supply chains can be efficiently managed.